|

 sense and is a failsafe way for you to improve your putting:

-2) Walk around the low side of the putt to help find the highest point of the
+Walk around the low side of the putt to help find the highest point of the break.

-Because of this, Baddeley is clearly a feel putter who combines
+From this we can safely conclude that Baddeley is a feel putter who combines

 visualisation with a meticulous, disciplined routine.